 - Winter Ale

-See Related: 13 Best Day Trips from Minneapolis
+See Related: Day Trips from Minneapolis

-More High Rises vs Lowertown
+7. More High Rises vs Lowertown

-Minneapolis vs St. Paul Jokes
+8. Minneapolis vs St. Paul Jokes

 The people in the Twin Cities are also fun to be around.
-If they are not working, they are interacting in the local bars taking a sip of Surly or Summit.
-The residents have also come up with various funny jokes about the two cities.
+If they are not working, they interact in the local bars, taking a sip of Surly or Summit.
+The residents have also made various funny jokes about the two cities.
 Let’s see some of the jokes about Minneapolis:

 - “What’s the only thing that grows in Minneapolis?
 Answer: The swelling from your head from getting jacked!”